607011/OneRM/README.md

 _OneRM_ is absolutely free: no ads, no in-app purchases!

-You can even build your own version based on the [source code published on GitHub](https://github.com/ola-ct/1RM).
+You can even build and run your own version based on the [source code published on GitHub](https://github.com/ola-ct/1RM), if you are enrolled in the [Apple Developer Program](https://developer.apple.com/programs/).

 ## Features